Students can email the ECE Student Affairs Manager, Val de Veyra - email@example.com.

 This is not a problem.
 Only a tentative title is required at this time.

 Yes, the raise is effective the month following the date of the qualifying exam.
 Notify your PI (the faculty member who pays you) and also the appropriate personnel staff member who can then verify the exam date with the ECE Graduate Student Office.

 Students who have passed the Qualifying Examination are eligible for faculty privileges in the Library.
 A faculty card is issued once the student takes the Graduate Division's $50 advancement-to-candidacy cash register receipt to the Library .
 Should the receipt be lost, a copy of it may be obtained from the Graduate Division.

 Inform the ECE Graduate Student Office via e-mail of the date, the time, and the place of your exam.
-Also, provide all the names of the committee members with the chair identified and the dissertation title.
+Also, provide all the names of the committee members with the chair identified.
 The defense exam form (Ph.D.
 Form III) will be given to your committee chair.